Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/FourDirection/problem.md

 # Mail server and Web based mail client

-### Our priorities for the first half of the hackathon would be the implement the following: -
+### Our priorities for the first half of the hackathon would be to implement the following: -

 * Full-featured mail server
 * Single Sign In(SSO) for authentication